 It is one of the most memorable days in American history — when Neil Armstrong and Edwin “Buzz” Aldrin set foot on the moon on July 20, 1969 on the Sea of Tranquility.
 The Apollo 11 mission, of course, was a complete success.
 Nixon became the first President to speak to two Americans on the moon.
 He spoke briefly to the astronauts, more than 240,000 miles away, via telephone patched to Mission Control in Houston, Texas.
 Nixon expressed tremendous national pride: “Hello, Neil and Buzz.
 I’m talking to you by telephone from the Oval Room at the White House.
 And this certainly has to be the most historic telephone call ever made.
 I just can’t tell you how proud we all are of what you’ve done.
 For every American, this has to be the proudest day of our lives.
 And for people all over the world, I am sure they too join with Americans in recognizing what an immense feat this is.
 Because of what you have done, the heavens have become a part of man’s world.
 And as you talk to us from the Sea of Tranquility, it inspires us to redouble our efforts to bring peace and tranquility to Earth.
 For one priceless moment in the whole history of man, all the people on this Earth are truly one: one in their pride in what you have done, and one in our prayers that you will return safely to Earth.”

 But what if a disaster occurred and two or all three astronauts were left to perish in the cold, dark expanse of space?
 Although it was possible for Collins to have returned to the earth, NASA had a concern that Armstrong and Aldrin would not be able to lift off from the moon and rejoin Collins in the command module.
 That would mean that the two astronauts would be left stranded on the moon, eventually exhausting their oxygen.
 Therefore, William Safire, President Richard Nixon’s speechwriter, had been asked to prepare a speech in the event of such a tragedy.
 Fortunately, it was a speech that Nixon never had to deliver.
-The speech, entitled “In Event of Moon Disaster” was written by Safire on July 18, 1969.
+The speech, titled “In Event of Moon Disaster” was written by Safire on July 18, 1969.
 It was discovered in the late 1990s by journalist and author James Mann among the archives of the Nixon administration (then located in College Park, Maryland) while he was researching a book on America’s relationship with China.
 What the speech lacks in length (it is only 233 words on two typewritten pages), it makes up in stirring images and heartwarming eloquence.
 Mann writes: “The short text still brings tears to the eyes… What Safire wrote would have qualified as the most eloquent speech Nixon every gave — and one of the most poignant by any American president.
 Thankfully, it never had to be delivered.”
 The letter is now displayed at the Richard Nixon Presidential Library and Museum.

 In Event of Moon Disaster